Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Giant Boar.md

 "cr": "2"
 "traits":
 - "desc": "If the boar moves at least 20 feet straight toward a target and then hits\
-    \ it with a tusk attack on the same turn, the target takes an extra dice: 2d6|avg\
+    \ it with a tusk attack on the same turn, the target takes an extra dice:2d6|text(7)\
     \ (2d6) slashing damage.
 If the target is a creature, it must succeed on a DC\
     \ 13 Strength saving throw or be knocked [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]]."
   "name": "Charge"